Skip to main content

 Validating streams

-When working with streams, the functions vectorof(Stream b)->Vector v and extract(Stream s)->Bag are useful for extracting the stream elements into vectors and bags respectively.
-For example, consider a function that samples a stream:
+When working with streams, the functions vectorof(Stream b)->Vector v and extract(Stream s)->Bag are useful for converting the finite stream elements into vectors or bags, respectively.
+For example, consider a function that returns a stream of sliding windows over stream s:

-create function sample(Stream s) -> stream of Vector
+create function slider(Stream s) -> Stream of Vector

 as winagg(s,1,5);